lyraguilherme/lyraguilherme.github.io/content/posts/terraform-aws-vpn.md

 # Configuring our VPN peer (Cisco Router)

 To wrap up, below is a Python script I created.
-This script generates configuration for a Cisco router based on Terraform outputs.
+This script generates the VPN and BGP configuration for a Cisco router based on Terraform outputs.
 Please use with caution and always double-check before applying it in a production environment.

 ***Key points:***
 - AWS uses by default BGP ASN 64512